Coherence via reiterated beam splitting: Mixed states

 and then,

-where $\Gamma$ is the Gamma function.
+where $\Gamma$ is the gamma function.

-Comparing Eqs. (\ref{CTapp}) and (\ref{Ctapp}) it can be noted that they only differ in the presence of the $\Gamma$ pre-factor in the thermal case, which makes coherence grow much faster with $N$ than is does for coherent states of the same mean photon number.
-This is an effect of nonlinearity in the dependence of coherence with intensity, which, as we have already commented, is a rather novel feature in coherence theories.
+Comparing Eqs. (\ref{CTapp}) and (\ref{Ctapp}), we can note that they differ only in the presence of the $\Gamma$ prefactor in the thermal case, which makes coherence grow much faster with $N$ than it does for Glauber coherent states with the same mean photon number.
+This is an effect of nonlinearity in the dependence of coherence on intensity, which, as we have already noted, is a rather novel feature in coherence theories.